Posted March 15, 2009

 While Congress considers a bill aiming to stem the practice of transporting horses to Mexico or Canada for slaughter, a growing number of state legislatures have introduced counterlegislation.
 Specifically, these address horse processing facilities, the consumption of horse meat, and the problem of unwanted horses.

 HR 503, the Conyers-Burton Prevention of Equine Cruelty Act, was introduced in the U.S. House of Representatives Judiciary Committee on Jan.
-14 (see JAVMA, March 1, 2009, page 585).
+14 (see JAVMA, March 1, 2009).
 The bill proposes to criminalize the purchase, sale, delivery, or export of horse meat intended for human consumption.
 Violators would face fines and/or one year's imprisonment for a first offense or an offense involving five or fewer horses, and fines and/or three years' imprisonment for repeated offenses and offenses involving more than five horses.

 Meanwhile, uniform resolutions and bills have been introduced in Arizona (SCM 1001), Kansas (HCR 5004), Missouri (HCR 19), Minnesota (SB 133), Utah (HJR 7), and Wyoming (HJR 8) that urge Congress to oppose federal legislation that interferes with a state's ability to direct the transport or processing of horses.
 As of Feb.
 17, the Utah resolution had passed through the state House and Senate, and had been sent to the lieutenant governor for enrollment.
 In Kansas, the state's House Agriculture and Natural Resources Committee sent the bill to the full House for a vote.